 The road to GDPR compliance shouldn’t be daunting.
 The legislation comes into full force for organisations in May 2018, meaning compliance can be achieved in the timescale provided.

-Commissum are subject matter experts in GDPR and can help you make sure you are ready and compliant long before the regulation comes into force in 2018.
+Commissum are subject matter experts in GDPR we can help you make sure you are ready and compliant, with our GDPR Preparation service, long before the regulation comes into force in 2018.
 Updating your data protection policies, processes and education of staff are important, so contact us now for guidance.